data-provider/website/docs/api-provider.md

 ### `readMethod(...args)`

-This is the method called to calculate the provider data, so __it is the most important one when creating addons__.
-It should return a promise when the origin is asynchronous, so the resolved result will be saved in the data state.
+This is the method called to calculate the provider data, so __it is the most important one when creating addons__. __It must return a promise when the origin is asynchronous__, so the resolved result will be saved in the data state.
 It can also simply return a value when the origin is synchronous.
 If the method throws an error or the returned promise is rejected, the provider will fill the error state, trigger the error event and clean the cache.
 Remember that you can use the `this.queryValue` and other getters to get the current query value, etc. The arguments of the method are open, so this method will receive the same ones that are passed to the provider `read` method when it is called (addons can define its own custom options for the read method)

+### `get baseTags()`

+Tags returned by this getter will be added to all addon instances (apart of the defined in the `tags` option).
+Addons should always add this getter to allow users to select all instances of the same addon using the [`providers.getByTag` method](api-providers.md).
+The getter must return string, or an array of strings.

 ### `getChildQueryMethod(newQuery)`